NorthernMan54/rtl_433_ESP/README.md

 OOK_MODULATION        ; Enable OOK Device Decoders, setting to false enables FSK Device Decoders
 ```

+`DISABLERSSITHRESHOLD` does not disable the RSSI gate.
+It fixes the gate at
+`MINRSSI` (default `-82` dBm).
+If the receiver reports RSSI values below that
+level, no signal will pass the gate and the library may appear silent.
+Override
+`MINRSSI` with a value below the measured idle RSSI, or leave automatic RSSI
+threshold selection enabled.

+When no signals are reported, first verify radio initialization and register
+readback, then observe the idle RSSI and confirm the configured threshold is
+below the RSSI reached during a transmission.
+If the radio's data pin toggles
+but the library reports no events, also check `MINIMUM_PULSE_LENGTH` and
+`MINIMUM_SIGNAL_LENGTH` against the protocol being received.

 For weak CC1101 OOK transmitters such as low-power remotes and key fobs, the
 default `CC1101_AGCCTRL2=0xC7` may limit receiver sensitivity.
 Override it
 without modifying the library source by adding the following build flag: